Jonathan Albaladejo: New York Yankees

 On December 4, 2007, he was traded to the New York Yankees for relief pitcher Tyler Clippard.

 He made the Yankees' Opening Day roster in 2008, but only pitched in seven games while recording a 3.95 ERA.
-He suffered an elbow injury on May 9, 2008, and was ruled out for the season in June.
+He suffered a stress fracture in his elbow on May 9, 2008, and was ruled out for the season in June.
 Albaladejo again made the Yankees' major league roster to start the 2009 season.
 After posting an ERA of 6.00 in 18 appearances through May 22, he was optioned to Triple-A Scranton/Wilkes-Barre to make room on the roster for pitcher Chien-Ming Wang.
 In 17 innings at Triple-A, he compiled a 1.59 ERA and 0.65 WHIP, earning a promotion back to the majors when Wang was placed on the disabled list on July 5, 2009.
 Albaladejo was sent back down to Scranton on July 10, 2009, to make room for Mark Melancon.
-Though he did not make the postseason roster, he got his first World Series ring when the Yankees won their 27th franchise World Series title by beating the Phillies.

 Albaladejo began the 2010 season with Scranton/Wilkes-Barre.
 After a poor spring training, Albaladejo transitioned from his two-seam fastball to his four-seam fastball, which allowed him more control.
 He was named International League Pitcher of the Week from July 5–12, and from July 12–18, and pitched in the Triple-A All-Star Game.
 After saving 31 games in 32 chances with a 0.96 ERA, he was called up to the Yankees on July 20.
 However, he was optioned back to Scranton/Wilkes-Barre on July 24 to make room for Sergio Mitre.

 Albaladejo set an International League single-season record for saves in 2010 with 43 (the previous record was 38).
 He was named to the International League Postseason All-Star team.
 He was called up by the Yankees when the rosters expanded at the start of September and pitched 11 1/3 innings for the team during the 2010 season, recording a 3.97 ERA.
 During the offseason, Albaladejo asked the Yankees to release him so he could pursue a career in Japan.